7. Registry Infrastructure

 4. Simplify the integration process for Wallet Providers and Relying Parties.

-5. Ensure trust in the ecosystem through certified information.
+5. Ensure trust in the ecosystem through verifiable and trustworthy information.

 6. Provide transparency on the ecosystem of available Digital Credentials.